 Loy Neighborhood.
 Headquarters for fraternities and sororities, with a leadership & service theme.

 Oaks Neighborhood.
-Juniors live in apartments between the Fine Arts Center and Elon West, and focus on Elon Experiences – study abroad, internships, leadership, service, undergraduate research.
+Juniors and some sophomores live in apartments between the Fine Arts Center and Elon West, and focus on Elon Experiences – study abroad, internships, leadership, service, undergraduate research.

 Station at Mill Point.
-Seniors reside in townhouses in a self-governed community as they complete capstone courses, and prepare to engage in careers and experiences, and to be Elon alumni.
+Seniors and some juniors reside in apartments in a self-governed community as they complete capstone courses, and prepare to engage in careers and experiences, and to be Elon alumni.